Ytrewq13/winsound-music-library/README.md

 I have included the tetris theme and part of the supermariobros. (overworld) theme in the songs library file as an example of how this library may be used.

+Feel free to change the names of any files once you have downloaded them, but you'll also have to change the import in the songs file.